Asymptotic half-grid and full-grid minors: Introduction

 A \defn{model} of a graph $X$ in a graph~$G$ is a collection of connected \emph{branch sets} and \emph{branch paths} in~$G$ such that after contracting each branch set to a vertex, and each branch path to an edge, we obtain a copy of~$X$.
 A model of $X$ is \defn{$K$-fat} (in $G$), for some~$K \in \N$, if its branch sets and paths are pairwise at least~$K$ apart, except that we do not require this for incident branch set-path pairs (see also \cref{subsec:fatminors} for the definition).
 We say that $X$ is a \defn{($K$-fat) minor} of $G$ if $G$ contains a ($K$-fat) model of $X$.
 The graph $X$ is an \defn{asymptotic minor} of $G$ if $X$ is a $K$-fat minor of $G$ for every $K \in \N$.
 An important advantage of asymptotic minors over the usual minors is that they are preserved under quasi-isometries, and in particular, it does not depend on the choice of a finite generating set whether a Cayley graph of a finitely generated group contains a fixed graph as an asymptotic minor~\cite{GP2023+}.

-Recently, Georgakopoulos and Papasoglu~\cite{GP2023+} gave an overview of the area of `coarse graph theory', where they presented results and open problems regarding the interplay of geometry and graphs, many of which concern fat minors.
+Recently, Georgakopoulos and Papasoglu~\cite{GP2023+} suggested a systematic approach of graph problems from a coarse perspective, establishing the bases of what they called 'coarse graph theory', where they presented results and open problems regarding the interplay of geometry and graphs, many of which concern fat minors.
 These problems have already attracted quite some attention; some (partial) solutions can be found in \cites{FatK4Minor,M24+,coarsecacti,CounterexAgelosPanosConjecture,FatK23Minor,ExcludingKAleph0,radialpathwidth}.
 Our main contribution is a partial resolution of a problem of Georgakopoulos and Papasoglu about asymptotic grid minors in quasi-transitive graphs~\cite{GP2023+}*{Problem~7.3}.
 To state this problem, we first need some definitions.

 An \defn{end} of a graph $G$ is an equivalence class of rays where two rays in $G$ are equivalent if there are infinitely many pairwise disjoint paths between them in $G$.
 An end is \defn{thick} if it has infinitely many pairwise disjoint rays.
 The \defn{full-grid} is the graph on $\Z \times \Z$ in which two vertices $(m,n)$ and $(m',n')$ are adjacent if and only if $|m - m'| + |n - n'| = 1$, and the \defn{half-grid}\footnote{Note that usually the grid on $\N^2$ is referred to as the half-grid.
 However, for us it will be more convenient to work with the grid on $\N \times \Z$.
 It is easy to see that our results about the half-grid also hold for the grid on $\N^2$.} is its induced subgraph on $\N \times \Z$.